RoAF 71st Air Base: 1982–present

-On 24 January 2001 the unit was the first one to receive the modernized MiG-21 LanceR fighters, which carry the Matra Magic 2 missile.
-On 1 July 2002, according to a Romanian Armed Forces reorganization and modernization program, the 71st Air Base was officially founded.
+On 1 June 2002, according to a Romanian Armed Forces reorganization and modernization program, the 71st Fighter and Bombardment Base was merged with the 71st Fighter Aviation Group, the 401st Anti-Aircraft Divizion, and the Radiolocation battalions and companies, to form the 71st Air Base.
+At the same time, the 58th Helicopter Group from Sibiu was transformed into a squadron and assigned to the 71st Air Base.
 During late 2004, the RoAF 93rd Air Base was disbanded and its helicopter units were relocated at the 71st base.
 Since then, the 71st Air Base participated in a large number of national/multinational military exercises and training missions.
 Also, it often participated in various humanitarian missions, in cooperation with other Romanian Government institutions.
+Between 2010 and 2013, the 71st Air Base was organized as the 71st Air Flotilla.